top of page

 Home: Quote

 Rose Coloured Apocalypse operates on the lands of the Anishinaabeg, Cree, Dakota, and Dene peoples and the homeland of the Métis nation.
-While this is Treaty 1 territory, we recognize that the treaties were not signed in good faith, not upheld by colonizers and were in many ways harmful to the people who lived here for tens of thousands of years prior to colonization.
-We recognize the rights of the Indigenous peoples living on this land, and that these rights are not being respected by Canadian governments.
+While this is Treaty 1 territory, we recognize that the treaties were not signed in good faith, nor upheld by colonizers and were in many ways harmful to the people who lived here for tens of thousands of years prior to colonization.
+We recognize the rights of the Indigenous peoples living on this land, and that these rights are not being respected by the settler-colonial state that is Canada.
 The art we create, and our mission and vision are heavily informed by these facts, and we strive to do what we can to make things right, recognize that we will make mistakes along the way, and seek to learn from them to be better accomplices to the original peoples of this land.
+We support the Land Back movement and stand in solidarity with all colonized peoples from Turtle Island to Palestine.

 UPCOMING PROJECTS